-FALL 1 SPRING 2 FALL 3 SPRING 4 Span 7120: Second Language Teaching Methodology Spanish 8000 (2): Seminar in Peninsular or Latin-American Lit. and Cult.
-Spanish: 8000 (4) Seminar in Peninsular or Latin-American Lit. and Cult.
-Spanish 8000 (5): Introduction to Hispanic Lit/Cult and Its Pedagogy Spanish 8000 (1): Seminar in Peninsular or Latin-American Lit. and Cult.
-Spanish 7000: Peninsular Literature I Spanish 7000: Peninsular Literature II Spanish 7000/8000: (optional if requirements already fulfilled): Peninsular or Latin- American Lit. and Cult.
-Spanish 4000/7000: Peninsular or Latin- American Lit. and Cult.
-Spanish 7000/8000: Peninsular or Latin- American Lit. and Cult.
-Spanish 7000/8000: Peninsular or Latin- American Lit. and Cult.
-Spanish 7000/8000: (optional if requirements already fulfilled): Peninsular or Latin- American Lit. and Cult.
+FALL 1 SPRING 2 FALL 3 SPRING 4 Span 7120: Second Language Teaching Methodology Spanish 8000: Seminar in Peninsular or Latin-American Lit. and Cult.
+Spanish 8000: Seminar in Peninsular or Latin-American Lit. and Cult.
+Spanish 8000: Seminar in Peninsular or Latin- American Lit. and Cult. (optional if requirements already fulfilled) Spanish 8000: Spanish 7000: Spanish 7000: Seminar in Peninsular Peninsular or Latin- Peninsular or Latin- or Latin-American Lit.
+American Lit. and American Lit. and and Cult.
+Cult.
+Cult.
+Spanish 4000/7000: Spanish 8000: Spanish 8000: Peninsular or Latin- Introduction to Introduction to American Lit. and Hispanic Lit/Cult. and Hispanic Lit/Cult and Cult.
+Its Pedagogy I Its Pedagogy II